-Table 3.1.1 Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insurance certificate of authority.
-Approved for lines of f business sought in the Exchange (e.g. commercial, small group, individual) DMHC and CDI Approved to operate in what geographic service areas DMHC and CDI Most recent financial exam and medical survey report reviewed DMHC Most recent market co onduct exam reviewed CDI 1 statutory or regulatory violations, including penalties levied, the date of the Agreement or throughout the term of Agreement in twing, where applicable: • Financial solvency ar nd reserves reviewed DMHC and CDI Administrative and or ganizational capacity acceptable DMHC Benefit Design State mandates (to o cover and to offer) DMHC and CDI • Essential health be enefits (State required) DMHC and CDI Basic health care services DMHC and CDI Copayments, dedu uctibles, out-of-pocket maximums DMHC and CDI Actuarial value con Calculator as applic nfirmation (using 2017-2019 Federal Actuarial Value cable.)
-DMHC and CDI Network adequacy ar nd accessibility standards are met DMHC and CDI Provider contracts 5 DMHC and CDI Language Access DMHC and CDI • Uniform disclosure (s summary of benefits and coverage) DMHC and CDI Claims payment police cies and practices DMHC and CDI Provider complain ts DMHC and CDI Utilization review poli cies and practices DMHC and CDI Quality assurance/ma anagement policies and practices DMHC and CDI Enrollee/Member grie evances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and advert tising DMHC and CDI dividual and small group DMHC and CDI Rating Factors DMHC and CDI Medical Loss Ratio DMHC and CDI Premium rate review DMHC and CDI Geographic rating regions Rate development t and justification is consistent with ACA requirements DMHC and CDI
+Table 3.1.1 Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insuran- ce certificate of authority.
+Approved for lines of business sought in the Exchange (e.g. commercial, small) all group, individual) DMHC and CDI Approved to operate in what geographic service areas DMHC and CDI Most recent financial exam and medical survey report reviewed DMHC Most recent market conduct exam reviewed CDI Affirmation of no material 1 statutory or regulatory violations, including penalties levied, during the year prior to the date of the Agreement or throughout the term of Agreement relation to any of the following, where applicable: in Financial solvency and reserves reviewed DMHC and CDI Administrative and organizational capacity acceptable DMHC Benefit Design State mandates (to cover and to offer) DMHC and CDI Essential health benefits (State required) DMHC and CDI Basic health care services DMHC and CDI Copayments, deductibles, out-of-pocket maximums DMHC and CDI Actuarial value confirmation (using 2017-2019 Federal Actuarial Value Calculator as applicable.)
+DMHC and CDI Network adequacy and accessibility standards are met DMHC and CDI Provider contracts DMHC and CDI Language Access DMHC and CDI Uniform disclosure (summary of benefits and coverage) DMHC and CDI Claims payment policies and practices DMHC and CDI Provider complaints DMHC and CDI Utilization review policies and practices DMHC and CDI Quality assurance/management policies and practices DMHC and CDI Enrollee/Member grievances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and advertising DMHC and CDI Guaranteed issue individual and small group DMHC and CDI Rating Factors DMHC and CDI Medical Loss Ratio DMHC and CDI Premium rate review DMHC and CDI Geographic rating regions Rate development and justification is consistent with ACA requirements DMHC and CDI

-Covered California, in its sole discretion and in consultation with the appropriate health insurance regulator, determines what constitutes a material violation for this purpose.
+1Covered California, in its sole discretion and in consultation with the appropriate health insurance regulator, determines what constitutes a material violation for this purpose.